Top 10 Best Disney Songs of All Time, Ranked

 Music and lyrics by: Alan Menken and Stephen Schwartz

-Performed in the animated movie by: Judy Kuhn as Pocahontas
+Song sung by: Judy Kuhn as Pocahontas

-End title performed by: Vanessa Williams
+End title sung by: Vanessa Williams

-Awards: Won the Academy Award for 'Best Original Song'; won the Golden Globe Award for 'Best Original Song'; won the Grammy Award for 'Best Song Written for Visual Media'
+Awards: Won the Academy Award for "Best Original Song"; won the Golden Globe Award for "Best Original Song"; won the Grammy Award for "Best Song Written for Visual Media"

-Charts: Listed at #31 on Billboard's 'Year-End Top 100' in 1995; peaked at #4 on Billboard's 'Hot 100' in 1995
+Charts: Listed at #31 on Billboard's Year-End Top 100 in 1995; peaked at #4 on Billboard's Hot 100 in 1995

 Movie: The Lion King